History of NFL Network in Timeline

 NFL Network

-On November 4, 2003, NFL Network was officially launched, following a unanimous vote by the league's 32 team owners to approve its formation.
-The league invested $100 million to fund the network's operations.
+On November 4, 2003, NFL Network was launched after unanimous approval from the league's 32 team owners.
+The league invested $100 million to fund the network's operations, which was initially based in Culver City, California.

 August 2004: NFL Network HD Launched

-In August 2004, NFL Network HD, a 1080i high definition simulcast feed of NFL Network, was launched.
+In August 2004, NFL Network HD, a 1080i high definition simulcast feed of NFL Network, was launched and made available nationally on satellite providers DirecTV and Dish Network, and regionally on Verizon FiOS, AT&T U-verse and most Comcast and Cogeco Cable systems.

-In 2004, Charter Communications became one of the first multiple system operators to provide NFL Network, including NFL HD and NFL On Demand on its digital-basic programming.
+In 2004, Charter Communications became one of the first multiple system operators to provide NFL Network.
+Initially the deal called for the network to be carried on Charter's digital-basic programming and included NFL HD and NFL On Demand.

 In 2004, Insight Communications reached a carriage agreement with the NFL Network to carry the network on the provider's digital tier, in addition to carrying NFL Network On Demand and NFL Network HD.